IFRS Financial Statements

 Intangible assets are stated at cost less accumulated amortization and impairments.
 Intangible assets are amortized over their respective individual estimated useful lives on a straight-line basis, from the date that they are available for use.
 The estimated useful life of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competition and other economic factors (such as the stability of the industry and known technological advances) and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.

 The estimated useful lives of intangibles are as follows:

-Leases under which the company assumes substantially all the risks and rewards of ownership are classified as finance leases.
+Leases under which the Group assumes substantially all the risks and rewards of ownership are classified as finance leases.
 When acquired, such assets are capitalized at fair value or present value of the minimum lease payments at the inception of the lease, whichever is lower.
-Lease payments under operating leases are recognised as an expense on a straight line basis in the statement of income over the lease term.
+Lease payments under operating leases are recognised as an expense on a straight line basis in the statement of profit or loss over the lease term.

 a) Financial assets

 In accordance with IFRS 9, the Group applies expected credit loss (ECL) model for measurement and recognition of impairment loss.
 The Group follows ‘simplified approach’ for recognition of impairment loss allowance on trade receivable.